Stably irrational hypersurfaces of small slopes: Preliminaries

 \subsection{Conventions}

 A variety is an integral separated scheme of finite type over a field.
-A property holds for a very general point of a scheme if it holds at all closed points outside some countable union of proper closed subsets.
+For a scheme $X$, we denote its codimension one points by $X^{(1)}$.
+A property holds for a very general point of a scheme if it holds at all closed points inside some countable intersection of open dense subsets.
 A quadric bundle is a flat projective morphism $f:Y\to S$ of varieties whose generic fibre is a smooth quadric; if we drop the flatness assumption, $Y$ is called a weak quadric bundle.